-A total of 68 questions are asked of experts and respondents from the general population (53 and 15 targeted to each group respectively) on the extent to which government officials use public office for private gain.
+A total of 53 questions are asked of experts on the extent to which government officials use public office for private gain.
 These questions touch on a variety of sectors within government including the public health system, regulatory agencies, the police, and the courts.

 Individual questions are aggregated into four sub-indices:

-- Government officials in the executive branch do not use public office for private gain - · Government officials in the judicial branch do not use public office for private gain - Government officials in the police and the military do not use public office for private gain - Government officials in the legislature do not use public office for private gain
+- 2.1 Government officials in the executive branch do not use public office for private gain - 2.2 Government officials in the judicial branch do not use public office for private gain - 2.3 Government officials in the police and the military do not usepublic office for private gain - 2.4 Government officials in the legislature do not use public office for private gain

 Only the scores provided by the experts were considered for the CPI calculations.
+The four subindicators are then averaged to create a single score.

-Scores are given on a continuous scale between from a low of 0 to a high of 1.
+Scores are given on a continuous scale from a low of 0 to a high of 1.